Since, I have been doing research for quite a while and am a supporter of the PMBOK Project Management Body Of Knowledge guide.

 Get it from Amazon:

-I have tried to clarify all the points that normally pop’s up in one mind when either joining PMI or embark on the PMP or any PMI certification.
+I have tried to clarify all the points that normally pop’s up in one’s mind when joining PMI or embark on the PMP or any PMI certification.

 There must be many concepts that still linger around and needs clarification.

-If you encounter one, Please bring it here for further discussion and if you have something to share about the PMBOK Project Management Body Of Knowledge.
+If you encounter one, Please bring it here for further discussion and if you have something to share about the PMBOK Guide, share it.